Xkf0/FRABSM/README.md

 ### Example using provided sample images

 We provide the code for performing the preprocessing step.
-For using pretrained SMAFace model for inference,
+For using pretrained FRABSM model for inference,

-1. Download the pretrained smaface model,
+1. Download the pretrained FRABSM model,
-2. For using pretrained SMAFace on below 3 images, run
+2. For using pretrained FRABSM on below 3 images, run
 ```
 python inference.py
 ```